twolfson/if-i-were-to-build-a-startup-web-app/explorations/2-django-allauth/README.md

 - Hmm, we reset the password in Django Admin, and it's still broken?

 - Ohhh, the sign up utility was using the first name as the username -_-;;
-- TODO: Fix sign up form to use email as username
+- DONE: Fix sign up form to use email as username
-- TODO: Add email == username enforcement/validation
+- DONE: Add email == username enforcement/validation
-- TODO: Add email verification requirement test
+- DONE: Add email verification requirement test

 - TODO: Oh, if we have Site(1) in the DB always via migration, then update it via migration ;D
     - Confirmed via fresh `./manage.py migrate` + `./manage.py dbshell`